 After a trial presided over by Judge Carol Berkman — to whom the case was assigned pursuant to the prosecution’s specific request: cf. the “random selection” requirement set forth in Rule 200.11(c) of the New York Criminal Courts — Raphael Golb was convicted and sentenced to six months of prison at Rikers Island.
 Judge Berkman had ruled that “neither good faith nor truth is a defense to any of the crimes charged,” and instructed the jury to ignore the “issues of freedom of speech under the First Amendment”; she explained at sentencing that Raphael Golb’s “criminal intent… brought [his] parody over the line.”

-Approximately six weeks later, in January 2009, Dr. Schiffman left his position at NYU and was appointed Vice Provost for Undergraduate Studies at Yeshiva University.
-Dr. Schiffman has not (or has not publicly) replied to Norman Golb’s article, and it is unknown whether his departure from NYU is connected in any way with the article, with the plagiarism allegations, or with the trial of Raphael Golb.
+Approximately six weeks later, in January 2011, Dr. Schiffman left his position at NYU and was appointed Vice Provost for Undergraduate Studies at Yeshiva University.
+Dr. Schiffman has not (or has not publicly) replied to Norman Golb’s article, and it is unknown whether his departure from NYU was connected in any way with the article, with the plagiarism allegations, or with the trial of Raphael Golb.
 Schiffman has since left the Yeshiva University position and returned to NYU, where he currently serves as the Judge Abraham Lieberman Professor of Hebrew & Judaic Studies.

 The term Pseudepigrapha (Greek, “falsely attributed”) was given to Jewish writings of the Second Temple period, which were attributed to authors who did not actually write them…